sebastianromerocruz/CS-3113-Intro-To-Game-Programming/lectures/04-user-input-collisions/README.md

 - Drawn beautiful objects on our screens in `render`.
 - Tranformed these objects in `update`.

-If we considered the functions in here that we have, at least once, touched on or covered, we can see see that (aside from `shutdown`) there is one that we have conspicuously not touched yet: **`processInput`**.
+If we considered the functions in here that we have, at least once, touched on or covered, we can see that (aside from `shutdown`) there is one that we have conspicuously not touched yet: **`processInput`**.
 You might find this funny, since the only thing that differentiates simple computer graphics from a video game is the ability for a player to make decisions, convey those decision to the game, and have those decisions reflect in the game.

 Well, that changes today.
 We have learned enough for us to graduate from the respectable practice of creating raylib art and into the realm of interactive computer graphics. _Id est:_ video games.